 Unfortunately, I wasn’t able to crack this particular pro market in 2018, but I came close.
 I did, however, get published by the runner up, who had rejected me 7 times.

 That’s how I got to 100 rejections in 2018.
 I’m gonna shoot for the same goal in 2019.
-Though I hope it will be harder to hit next, I want to keep up the same level of production, just with a few more acceptances in the mix. 🙂
+Though I hope it will be harder to hit next year, I want to keep up the same level of production, just with a few more acceptances in the mix. 🙂